 There are always additional items to purchase whenever you get a new boat.
 Most boaters will need one or two mooring lines.
 Also, you will need an anchor and anchor rope.
 There are life-vests to purchase and probably a couple of boat cushions.
 On larger boats most people will want to have a couple of mooring bumpers available to them when they tie up with other boats or to use when docking.
 Most dealerships will work with you on purchasing the extra accessories you need for your boat, and some dealerships will include some of the above accessories as incentive items when you purchase your boat from them.

 I'm on my 4th Ranger boat; the last two were purchased from a local Ranger dealership.
 During the ordering, financing and final purchase procedure they were a pleasure to work with.
 And later when I needed warranty work or accessories added to my rig they got it done quickly without added costs or problems.

 In closing, Kent said a boat should be a source of fun for an individual or family and not a point of contention or a money pit.
 So when you go to the boat show to buy a boat, come prepared and bring the whole family, especially if you're looking to purchase a boat that the whole family will use and enjoy.

 As always, stay safe and we hope to see you on the water.

 Wayne is a competitive tournament angler, fishing guide and writer.
 Currently Wayne is field-staffing for Cullerton and Ludwikoski marketing services, doing buyers shows, sports shows, grand openings and numerous in-store promotions and seminars.
-Wayne is currently representing: Ranger Boats, Crystal-Pierz Marine, Quantum, Strike King, Sufix Line, Motor Guide, Salmo Lures and Bagley Lures.
+Wayne is currently representing: Ranger Boats, Quantum, Strike King, Sufix Line, Motor Guide, Salmo Lures and Bagley Lures.